Nazi plunder: 2015 Wałbrzych, Poland rumored armored train

 In Wałbrzych, Poland two amateur explorers—Piotr Koper and Andreas Richter—claimed to have found a rumored armored train believed to be filled with gold, gems, and weapons.
 The train was rumored to be sealed in a tunnel in the closing days of World War II.
 Only 10% of the tunnel has been explored because much of it has collapsed.
 Finding the train would be an expensive and complicated operation involving a lot of funding, digging, and drilling.
 However, to support their claims the explorers said experts have examined the site with ground-penetrating, thermal, and magnetic sensors that picked up signs of a railway tunnel with metal tracks.
 The explorers requested 10% of the value of whatever is within the train if their findings are correct.
 Poland's deputy culture minister, Piotr Zuchowski, said he was "99 percent convinced" that the train had finally been found, but scientists claim that the explorers' findings are false.

 U.S. museum transparency

 In September 2025, the World Jewish Restitution Organization reported that most American museums provided inadequate online information about the ownership histories of lost pieces.
 For instance, a portal managed by the American Alliance of Museums from 2003 to 2024 tracked almost 30,000 works.
 According to a survey of 160 museums, only 33 provided satisfactory information on their websites, with a number of others sharing less than they previously did via the portal.

+Flemish commission for the restitution of Nazi-looted art

+In April 2026, the Flemish government announced the establishment of a permanent commission to handle claims related to Nazi-looted art.
+The commission is said to also allow claims from heirs and institutions holding potentially looted items.
+The commission will examine future claims and advise the Flemish government.
+This comes against the backdrop of several restitution cases in Belgium in recent time, such as the return of the 17th-century painting, The Return of the Holy Family from the Flight into Egypt by Jacob Jordaens, to descendants of its rightful owners, almost 80 years after stolen by the Nazis.
+Flemish Minister of Culture Gennez said, “The widespread plundering of Jewish families was a deliberate strategy of the Nazis, central to the Holocaust.
+Artworks stolen or forcibly sold before and during the Second World War must be returned to their rightful owners.
+After all these years, Flanders can finally begin to address this historic injustice.”
+The World Jewish Restitution Organization previously urged the establishment of a fair, transparent and independent restitutions processes.